 - For a Fairway Wood or Hybrid: When using these clubs off a tee, you should tee it very low.
 You want the ball sitting just above the grass, simulating a perfect lie in the fairway.
 A typical driver tee-height will almost guarantee a skyball with these clubs.

 Actionable Tip: Go to the driving range with the sole intention of experimenting with tee height.
-Hit a few shots with the ball teed way too high and experience the pop snot consciously.
+Hit a few shots with the ball teed way too high and experience the pop-up consciously.
 Then, gradually lower the tee until you start to feel the satisfying "thwack" of a center-face strike.
 You'll notice the ball flight transforming from a ballooning pop-up to a penetrating missile.
 This simple adjustment solves the problem for a huge number of players.

 Culprit #2: Your Ball Position Creeps Too Far Forward